mehraTusharRevclerx/db-library/assets/ReadMe.md

 - update() => user can update their existing data in the database with the help of update function.

-- get() => user will provide the object key, in return they will get the object if the object key is in the database.
+- find() => user will provide the object key, in return they will get the object if the object key is in the database.

 - view() => user will be able to view the database (still more to understand working of view).